valeriivolkovskyi/animation-demo/readme.md

 	  changes repository will not affect use case,etc.
 	- We use DI to not depend on infrastructure
 	- We can change implementation using substitution principle
 	- Application is too small to break Interface Segregation rule :)
 - Clean Architecture
-- Command and Factory patterns - for better scalability in future
+- Command and Factory patterns - for better scalability in future.
+It makes possible to perform animations queue and manage history in case it needed.

 ### Sessions